 Emma Booth (Evelyn White), Ashleigh Cummings (Vicki Maloney), John White (Stephen Curry), Susie Porter (Maggie Maloney), Harrison Gilbertson (Jason Farris), Damian de Montemas (Trevor Maloney), Fletcher Humphrys (Gary), Steve Turner (Troy), Michael Muntz (Sergeant Mathews)

 Perth, Western Australia, 1987.
 Following the split-up of her parents, teenager Vicki Maloney has been having difficulties living with her mother.
 Grounded, Vicki instead sneaks out the window to go to a party.
 Neighbourhood pot dealer Stephen Curry and his girlfriend Evelyn White give her a ride and offer to sell her some weed.
 They stop by their house to pick up supplies only for Stephen and Evelyn to overpower Vicki and chain her up in the spare bedroom.
 There Stephen forces himself on Vicki.
 Vicki seeks to make an escape, playing on the tensions between Stephen and the downtrodden Evelyn.

 Hounds of Love received some great word of mouth after its premiere at the Venice Film Festival.
 It did the rounds of a number of other festivals, before being given a US theatrical release in 2017.
-It represents a directorial debut for Ben Young who has next signed on to make the US-made SF film Extinction (2018).
+It represents a directorial debut for Ben Young who went on to the US-made SF film Extinction (2018).

-One of the surprising things is that we get no particular explanation of the title, nor for that matter any reference to Kate Bush’s famous album anywhere throughout.
+One of the surprising things is that we get no particular explanation of the title, nor for that matter any reference to Kate Bush’s famous album and its title track anywhere throughout.